Smart-ict1/data-explorer-for-bitcion/README.md

 └── README.md
 ```
 # Running Time
-Now we can safely run our project.
+Now you can safely run the application.
 It is as simple as running the following command:
 ```text
  $ node app.js
 ```